 In any case, I remember being absolutely floored when I watched the DVD and made this connection.
 Just think: Captain Billings was supposed to find help for the son and daughter-in-law of the Earl of Greystoke — and apparently, he didn’t.
 More than anyone else, Captain Billings may be responsible for the fact that Tarzan’s parents died in Africa, and that Tarzan himself was raised by apes and has spent his whole life in the jungle — and here the two characters are, standing mere inches apart from one another, and presumably neither of them knows that they have this connection.

-The fact that I didn’t make this connection until 20 years after the film first came out — just as Captain Billings was now re-entering the story some 20-odd years after Tarzan’s father had given him up for dead — just added to the “Whoa!” factor.
+And as if that wasn’t enough, I was finally making this connection some 20 years after the film first came out — just as Billings re-enters the story some 20-odd years after Tarzan’s father gives him up for dead!
+That just added to the “Whoa!” factor.

 Anyway.
 Griffiths was a busy actor, with 90 movie and TV credits going back to 1974, according to the IMDb, plus he did a lot of stage work as well; he won several awards, including a Tony, for playing a teacher in Alan Bennett’s The History Boys (2004), and he helped Harry Potter star Daniel Radcliffe transition into more mature roles by co-starring with him in the 2007 revival of Peter Shaffer’s Equus.

 As Uncle Monty, in Withnail and I, Griffiths famously declared, “It is the most shattering experience of a young man’s life when one morning he awakes and quite reasonably says to himself: ‘I shall never play the Dane.'”
 I have no idea if Griffiths himself ever played the Dane — the name “Hamlet” does not turn up on his IMDb page, at any rate — but he did play some very memorable characters that are quoted and beloved to this day, and that’s more than can be said for many actors.